 - Changing the child's family name;

-- The removal of the child from the United Kingdom for longer than three months.
+- The removal of the child from the United Kingdom for longer than 3 months.

-A Special Guardianship Order made in relation to a Looked After Child will replace the Care Order and the Local Authority will no longer share Parental Responsibility.
+A Special Guardianship Order made in relation to a Child in Care will replace the Care Order and the Local Authority will no longer share Parental Responsibility.

 A Care Order, however, will not automatically revoke a Special Guardianship Order although the Special Guardian's exercise of Parental Responsibility will be restricted as the Local Authority will have ultimate responsibility for decision-making under the Care Order.